-Large areas of cropland, pastures, meadows and woodland characterize the rural open space.
-The 1998 Plan designates key properties where 70% to 85% of the land is to remain open and rural in character.
+Large areas of cropland, pastures, meadows, and woodland characterize the rural open space.
+The 1998 Plan designates key properties where 70 percent to 85 percent of the land is to remain open and rural in character.
 Rural open space is intended to provide attractive entries to Sandy Spring and Ashton.